Custom Channel Management: APIs and Services for Widest Hotel Room Distribution

 Whether you own a single boutique hotel or a hotel chain, you have to ensure that potential travelers know that your stylish and comfortable property exists.
 With 43 percent of travelers use smartphones to look for properties and 76 percent choose desktops for research, a digital presence is a must for hoteliers.
 To build and manage your distribution strategy, you have to connect the hotel property management system with other booking and data sources.
 While you can stick to the options available as part of your channel management software (if you use one), sometimes you have to customize channels to boost reservations using APIs or services provided by various distributors (e.g. OTAs).

 An API (application programming interface) defines the way software components interact with each other.
 Acting as an abstraction layer, it allows applications to exchange data.
 And the type of functionality and data streams depends on your goals.
+To learn more about APIs and how distribution works in the hotel industry check our video.

 Previously we talked about travel and booking APIs for online travel and tourism service providers.
 In this article, you’ll learn how to gain exposure on various distribution channels and which APIs and services to use for inventory management.